 This article contains affiliate links.
 We may earn a small commission when you purchase through these links, at no additional cost to you.
 This helps us keep ThinkEV running.

 The BYD Seal vs Tesla Model 3 comparison keeps getting framed as David vs Goliath.
-It's not.
-It's more like two different philosophies about what a car should be, wrapped in a $10,000 price difference.
+These are two different philosophies about what a car should be, separated by a $10,000 price difference.

 The Quick Version